-Although Graff Chevrolet in Bay City opened its doors in 1986, the Graff Chevrolet franchise has served customers from across Michigan for over 100 years!
-At the Bay City store, we work hard to uphold the values that our founder laid down a century ago.
+Although Graff Bay City opened its doors in 1986, the Graff Chevrolet franchise has served customers from across Michigan for over 100 years!
+We work hard to uphold the values that our founder laid down over a century ago.
 This includes treating our customers like family and committing ourselves to their complete satisfaction.
-To learn more about how the Graff Chevrolet franchise came to be, continue to scroll this page.
-If you have any questions or would like to Schedule an Appointment with one of the friendly professionals at Graff Chevrolet in Bay City, feel free to give us a call at (989) 684-4411.

 The Graff name has been prominent in Flint, Michigan automobile circles for almost a century.
 Otto P. Graff, founder of the company that bore his name for many years, signed an agreement with the Ford Motor Company in 1914 to sell 125 cars a year.